matheuslcosentino/enemieState/README.md

-This is a mecaninc of a enemie that roam through previously set waypoints until it finds something to chase, than attack.
+This is a mecaninc of a enemie that roam through previously set waypoints until it finds the player to attack.